Register as a patient with Bay Medical Group

 * Please note we must receive both the registration form and the questionnaire for us to register you with the Practice.

-Once we have received the fully completed and signed registration form and questionnaires, your registration will be processed within 2 weeks by a registration clerk.
+Once we have received the fully completed and signed registration form and questionnaires, your registration will be processed within 1 week by the Patient Records Team.
 You will receive a letter from Bay Medical Group confirming your registration and informing you of your named GP.
 From this point you will be registered with Bay Medical Group and can then make any appointments you require.
 Please ensure you have enough medication to cover you during this process.
 Emergency medical advice/appointments can be obtained by calling 111.

 Disabled patient facilities are available in all branches.